dan-leo/masters/thesis/v8/4_results.md

 NB-IoT is a very promising technology.
 It can coexist with 2G/GSM and LTE networks.
 When comparing to 2G it has 7 times greater range, and in power saving modes time to transmission is a few seconds, compared to about a minute for 2G.
 There are a few successful use cases for NB-IoT in South Africa, such as smart metering, asset tracking etc.

 There are also a couple of hurdles in the way.
 Although lauded as a mere software upgrade, it does require the latest basestations and licensing fees.
 There needs to be a substantial revenue model which ties in with demand.

+Since it appears that ECL is the ultimate factor that should influence latency and energy usage, it is the metric used for battery life estimation as well.

 \newpage